xn1cklas/tokenlens/packages/fetch/README.md

 The types mirror the definitions in `@tokenlens/core/dto` and are re-exported here for convenience.

 Testing
-- `pnpm test --filter @tokenlens/fetch` runs both unit tests (mocked DTO transforms) and live integration tests hitting models.dev and OpenRouter.
+- `pnpm test --filter @tokenlens/fetch` runs both unit tests (mocked DTO transforms) and live integration tests hitting models.dev, Vercel AI Gateway, and OpenRouter.
 Ensure you have network access when running the suite.

 License
 MIT